e-j-w/G4TIP/README.md

 ## Installation

-This code has been tested on Ubuntu 14.04/16.04, CentOS 7, and Arch Linux (as of May 2020).
+This code has been tested on Ubuntu 14.04/16.04, CentOS 7, and Arch Linux (as of September 2020).
 Follow the instructions below to set up the required dependencies.

 ### ROOT